longxuelin/journal/README.md

-1. Page Layout and Functionality
+1. Page Layout and Functionality:
 1.1 Layout
 The application employs a layout with a sidebar on the left and a main content area on the right.
 Sidebar: It serves as the input interface for journal data.
 It contains multiple input fields for data entry, such as department, developer, and various date - related fields.
 It also supports form validation, with mandatory fields marked (e.g., the "Разработчик" field).
 Main Content Area: This area displays a table of added journal data.
 The table shows key information about the journals, including department, developer, and different dates.
 It also supports functions like data filtering and sorting.
 1.2 Functionality
 The sidebar is designed for users to input journal - related data.
 After successful submission, the data is presented in the table in the main content area.
-2. Sidebar Journal Data Entry Fields
+2. Sidebar Journal Data Entry Fields:
 2.1 Department (Подразделение)
 Meaning: Indicates the department or section to which the journal belongs.
 Input Method: Select from a dropdown list of preset options (e.g., "АХО", "ИТ").